dagood/source-build/Documentation/planning/arcade-powered-source-build.md

 official build, to be consumed by downstream repos.
 On the other end, source-build needs to support restoring from an intermediate artifact.

-To make incremental progress, one of Core-SDK's upstreams should produce source-built intermediates, and Core-SDK should consume them.
+To make incremental progress, we should pick one of Core-SDK's upstreams, and add source-build functionality that produces source-built intermediates.
+Core-SDK should consume them.
 We should choose a leaf in the source-build dependency graph, say, SourceLink.
 When Core-SDK is looking at the build graph to determine which repos to build, instead of building SourceLink, it should restore the SourceLink intermediate artifact.
 Once we have this flow working, the functionality should be integrated into Arcade SDK for easy onboarding.

 Then, working from the bottom (leaves) upward (towards Core-SDK), more repos should consume and produce source-built intermediates in their official builds.